Abhinandan-Dalal/website/content/_index.md

       <span style="color: var(--olive-color);"><strong>anytime-valid inference</strong></span>,
       <span style="color: var(--olive-color);"><strong>differential privacy</strong></span>,
       <span style="color: var(--olive-color);"><strong>selective inference</strong></span>,
-      and <span style="color: var(--olive-color);"><strong>inference with strategic agents</strong></span>.
+      and inference with <span style="color: var(--olive-color);"><strong>strategic agents</strong></span>.
     </p>
     <p>
-      I have spent two summers at Amazon: in 2023, I developed anytime-valid DML for causal inference, and in 2024, I used
+      I have spent two summers at <a href = "https://www.amazon.science/" target="_blank">Amazon</a>: in 2023, I developed anytime-valid DML for causal inference, and in 2024, I used
       <span style="color: var(--olive-color);"><strong>proximal causal inference</strong></span>
       to design better loss functions for regional demand forecasting.
+My current research and publications can be found
     </p>
     <p>
       When I’m not tangled up in causal riddles, you can find me curled up with a good book, experimenting in the kitchen, or hunched over a game of chess.